Digital-Identity-Labs/mdqt/README.md

 ## Library Usage

-Don't!
+Please don't!
 This gem is very early in development and the API is not stable.
 Later releases of this gem will provide a simple library to use in other Ruby applications.

 ## Development